Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Forecast pipeline

-In addition to the cosmological parameters, we also consider other systematic and astrophysical parameters.
-The number of parameters sampled to capture \gls{ia} will depend on the \gls{ia} model we consider, as shown in Table~\ref{tab:ia_models}.
+In addition to the cosmological parameters, we also considered other systematic and astrophysical parameters.
+The number of parameters sampled to capture \glspl{ia} will depend on the \gls{ia} model we consider, as shown in Table~\ref{tab:ia_models}.
 We set the pivoting redshift to $z_0=0.62$, in accordance with P26.
-Baryon feedback is included based on the \gls{agn} feedback strength, modelled via the sub-grid heating parameter, $T_{\mathrm{AGN}}$.
-We assume a linear galaxy bias approach, with $b_{i}$ the linear galaxy bias per lens bin $i$.
-This way, we focus on the effect of \gls{ia} and avoid opening up the parameter space with more complex galaxy bias relations, such as a nonlinear galaxy bias approach \citep{Nonlin_gal_bias}, which is left for future work.
-To take into account the uncertainty in the shear calibration procedure, we use a multiplicative shear bias factor per source tomographic redshift bin, $m_{i}$, relating the observed and the true shear, such that
+Baryon feedback was included based on the \gls{agn} feedback strength, modelled via the sub-grid heating parameter, $T_{\mathrm{AGN}}$.
+We assumed a linear galaxy bias approach, with $b_{i}$ the linear galaxy bias per lens bin $i$.
+This way, we focused on the effect of \glspl{ia} and avoided opening up the parameter space with more complex galaxy bias relations, such as a non-linear galaxy bias approach \citep{Nonlin_gal_bias}, which is left for future work.
+To take into account the uncertainty in the shear calibration procedure, we used a multiplicative shear bias factor per source tomographic redshift bin, $m_{i}$, relating the observed and the true shear such that